standard-for-public-code/standard-for-public-code/criteria/open-to-contributions.md

 ## Why this is important

 * Helps newcomers understand and trust your codebase community's leadership.
-* Prevents the community that works on a project splitting because there is no way to influence codebase goals and progress – resulting in diverging communities.
+* Prevents the community that works on a codebase splitting because there is no way to influence its goals and progress – resulting in diverging communities.
 * Helps users decide to use one codebase over another.

 ## What this does not do